smurthas/CarND/vehicle-detection-and-tracking/Readme.md

 It then uses `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap and rejects those that are not square-ish or are too small.

->>>>>>
-TODO: FINISH ME STARTING HERE
->>>>>>

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+The example frames above show the output of the hot windows and heatmap as well as the final bounding boxes of the labels.

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

----

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.